 Admission charges: INR 335/- per person (free for children)

-With its massive variety of inexpensive handicraft products, Cambodia is a haven for shopping freaks.
+With its massive variety of inexpensive handicraft products, shopping in Cambodia is a natural therapy for shopping freaks.

 What to buy: Some of the best things to buy in Cambodia include silver trinkets, precious gems and stones, betel nut boxes, rice paper prints (imprints of Angkor temples), checkered Krama scarves, weaving silk, carved wooden items, and more.

 Where to buy: Travelers can buy quality Cambodian items at reasonable prices from Angkor Night Market, Made in Cambodia Market, Angkor Handicraft Association, Old Market, and the Russian Market in Phnom Penh.